sharad1996/React-typescript/README.md

-## General idea

-We hope to evaluate your programming skills in a project that has a very similar stack to ours, a preview of what you will be working with at Showwcase.

 ## What you will be building

 Your challenge is to create a simple web app in the technology you are applying to work in.
 Your task is to simulate how a user will be able to input their educational background into their Showwcase profile page.